relaxing on a beach at sunrise in Riviera Maya Mexico

 This paradise below the waves is one reason that makes Riviera Maya Mexico such a special place with some of the world's best beaches and plenty of places to get fresh seafood in one fishing village street food stands.
 Mexican cuisine here is more than beans and beef like you might experience in the United States.
 Instead, it is all about the bounty of the ocean.

 It needn’t be said, but Mexico is home to some of the best food in the world.
-All around the Riviera Maya is simply the opportunity to exercise your spice taste buds and indulge in some authentic local cuisine.
+All around the Riviera Maya, you can exercise your spice taste buds and indulge in some authentic local cuisine.